-- The GASB has issued Statement No. 49, Accounting and Financial Reporting for Pollution Remediation Obligations, effective for fiscal years beginning after December 15, 2007.
-This statement addresses the obligations of existing pollution events.
-It provides guidance on whether any components of a remediation should be recognized as a liability.
-The Division has not yet determined the effect that the adoption of GASB Statement No. 49 may have on the financial statements. - The GASB has issued Statement No. 51.
+The GASB has issued Statement No. 51.
 Accounting and Financial Reporting for Intangible Assets, effective for fiscal years beginning after June 15, 2009.
 This statement requires that all intangible assets not specifically excluded by its scope provisions be classified as capital assets.
 Accordingly, existing authoritative guidance related to the accounting and financial reporting for capital assets should be applied to these intangible assets, as applicable.
 This statement also provides authoritative guidance that specifically addresses the nature of these intangible assets.
 Such guidance should be applied in addition to the existing authoritative guidance for capital assets.
-The Division has not yet determined the effect that the adoption of GASB Statement No. 51 may have on the financial statements. - The GASB has issued Statement No. 53.
-Accounting and Financial Reporting for Derivative Instruments, effective for periods beginning after June 15, 2009.
+The Division has not yet determined the effect that the adoption of GASB Statement No. 51 may have on the financial statements.

+The GASB has issued Statement No. 53 Accounting and Financial Reporting for Derivative Instruments, effective for periods beginning after June 15, 2009.
 This statement addresses the recognition, measurement, and disclosure of information regarding derivative instruments entered into by state and local governments.
 Derivative instruments are often complex financial arrangements used by governments to manage specific risks or to make investments.
 By entering into these arrangements, governments receive and make payments based on market prices without actually entering into the related financial or commodity transactions.
 Derivative instruments can be used as effective risk management or investment tools.
 Derivative instruments can also expose governments to significant risks and liabilities.
-The Division has not yet determined the effect that the adoption of GASB Statement No. 53 may have on the financial statements
+The Division has not yet determined the effect that the adoption of GASB Statement No. 53 may have on the financial statements.